rdsea/bigdataplatforms/tutorials/basiccassandra/README.md

 This instructions assume that you have [docker](https://docs.docker.com/get-docker/) and [docker compose](https://docs.docker.com/compose/install/) installed in your machine.
 You should also have at least 2GB of available RAM.

 We use the data set [Avian Vocalizations from CA & NV, USA](https://www.kaggle.com/samhiatt/xenocanto-avian-vocalizations-canv-usa).
 However, we only use the metadata from the CSV file.
 Furthermore, we extract only a few fields.[A sample of extracted data is here](../consistency/sampledata.csv).
+> There is a very good set of [exercises for basic data tasks](https://gist.github.com/jeffreyscarpenter/761ddcd1c125dfb194dc02d753d31733).
+You can use it to practice your work.
+We use the Avian example due to its large-scale nature.

 ## Configuring Cassandra cluster in a container